At a Glance

 What Is Micrognathia?

 Micrognathia can result in a variety of health complications.
 Newborns with micrognathia may have difficulty with feeding and require specialized approaches.
-Micrognathia can also cause difficulty breathing and is frequently associated with obstructive sleep apnea.
-Micrognathia can also lead to dental issues.
+Micrognathia can also cause difficulty breathing and is frequently associated with obstructive sleep apnea in infants.

-In older children, micrognathia can affect appearance, but typically does not cause medical issues or complications.
+In older children, micrognathia can affect appearance, but typically doesn't cause medical issues or complications.
 In rare cases, micrognathia may develop after childhood due to injury or conditions that affect the joints and tissues around the lower jaw.

 Micrognathia increases the risk of obstructive sleep apnea in children because the small size of the jaw narrows the airway and reduces the space needed for breathing.
 The small lower jaw may not allow enough room for the tongue, which can fall to the back of the throat and block the airway during sleep.